Table of Contents

 Chapter 6.
 The Secret Life of Objects

-Note that in javascript, just about everything is an Object
+Note that in javascript, just about everything is an Object, including Arrays and Functions

 Encapsulation